WordPoints/dependencies/rfc/wsr-1.md

 ### `wordpress`

-This relationship is intended to be specified by dependents that are WordPress extensions.
-Because of this, the relationship itself implies a requirement, since extensions by nature require WordPress.
-Thus, no relationship type needs to be specified, only the version info.

 Since WordPress is usually fully backward compatible, only the `>=` operator should usually be used, and is the default.

 Example: